Inspiring women "Maheswari"

 With this graphical homage complete, she makes her way to the temple courtyard where projectors illuminate the spot where she will create a much larger kolam design.
 She spends several hours drawing square shapes with long undulating movements.
 These squares are juxtaposed, creating first a cross, then a square, bordered with imaginary doors placed at the four cardinal points.

 The rice water glistens in the light while the speakers blare devotional hymns, or bhajan.
 A crowd gathers around Maheswari, making appreciative noises and lifting their heads and both hands to the sky as if to say: "this woman is blessed by the gods."
 The kolam is complete when she outlines the outer edges of the star-shaped kolam with a red powder made from hematite, or red oxide, called kavi.

-Swami Vivekananda was born on 12 January 1863 in Kolkata in the state of West Bengal.
+Swami Vivekananda was born on 12th of January 1863 in Kolkata in the state of West Bengal.
 Brought up in an affluent family, he was fascinated by sacred Hindu texts from a young age.
-When he was 17 he met Ramakrishna who became his spiritual teacher.
+When he was 17, he met Ramakrishna who became his spiritual teacher.
 Renouncing the world, Vivekananda took over the ashram at the death of his guru.
-Tall and imposing, he made a sensation a few years later during his speech presented at the World Expo in Chicago.
-He then embarked on a world tour to share the teachings of Ramakrishna.
-He made a triumphant return to India and founded the Ramakrishna Mission which aims to help the underprivileged.
+He made a sensation a few years later during his speech presented at the World expo in Chicago.
+He embarked on a world tour to share the teachings of Ramakrishna.
+After returning to India, he founded the Ramakrishna mission with the aim of helping the underprivileged.